MuraliKrishna1411/Web-scrapping-on-Selenium/README.md

 Step 1  Used selenium and created driver to open website

-Step 2  Created a loop for scroll the website
+Step 2  Created a loop for scrolling website

-Step 3  Created and extract data using .text or we can use .textcontent
+Step 3  Extract data using .text or we can use .textcontent

-Step 4  Extract data into variable raw
+Step 4  Extract data into variable

 Step 5  Split data based on the pattern of the data extracted